g-dunlop/memory-game/README.md

 <h2>What I would do differently</h2>
 <ul>
   <li>Plan!
 At least do some wireframing for a small personal project.</li>
-  <li>Maybe by the time anybody reads this, I'll have learned how to use authentication to stop duplicate names entering the databse.</li>
+  <li>Maybe by the time anybody reads this, I'll have learned how to use authentication to stop duplicate names entering the database.</li>
+  <li>If I get time, I'd like to add a 'High Scores' section so the user can see how they compare to the top scores.</li>
 </ul>